REBELinBLUE/kube-guide/manuscript/2-resources.md

 One pitfull of *Cronjobs* is that because of how they are scheduled you may not aways get exactly 1 execution each time, the *Job* could be missed or could even run more than once; because of this it is important to make sure your *Cronjobs* are idempotent even though these situations are rare.

-*Cronjobs* simply define the schedule and creates the *Job* at the expected time.
+*Cronjobs* simply define the schedule and then create the *Job* at the expected time.

 ## Networking